 Chicken Dust Bath Recipe

-- A container – an old tire, small wooden stumps (in a circle pattern), pavers (circle pattern), or even a plastic tub would do.
+- A container – an old tire, small wooden stumps (in a circle pattern), a kiddie pool, pavers (circle pattern), or even a plastic tub would do.

 - 1 part clean sand